romnn/wasm-audio-effect-rack/README.md

 sudo chown $(id -run) /dev/ttyACM0
 ```

-#### TODO
+#### TODO backend

+- limit the amount of messages sent by the backend to be max 60fps
+- make it so that the playback does not stop after one hour but actually wait for an event
+- package the backend in an easy to install gui application for osx, linux and windows
+  - allow auto update
+  - do not use electron because it is such an overkill
-- goal for today
+- package wrapper libraries for python, node and rust
+- expose all rust math util functions for use in the frontend via wasm

+#### TODO text transform visualization

+- allow parameterization of the color and position moving speed for each char
-  - rename subscribe/unsubscribe to connect/disconnect
+- move the position logic to the paramterizer
 - animate parameter changes
-  - implement a pride mode
+- fix the bug with the scroll
 - use HSL for generating colors
 - implement a strobe mode
-  - iplement a nice colorful background
+- implement a nice colorful background
 - play with the energy and spectrum effects to try to come up with something
 - overlay the spectrum based transform of text with weight center based approach
-  - make it so that the playback does not stop after one hour but actually wait for an event
 - make parameterized options in grpc so those should also be grpc based so that they can be synced
+- add a custom orbiter that keeps more visible

+#### TODO controller

+- create a very simple controller page that allows to select the current effect and shows the options for the current effect
+- make the linter happy
+- select the current parameterizer via the controller page

+done

+- remove unnecessary stuff in rust and make the linter happy
+- allow multiple connections to both the controllers and the viewers
+- allow running multiple analyzers at the same time
+  - analyzer should define its preferred buffer size and push its own updates
+  - the real time requirement should be dependent on the buffer size
 - allow the backend to have multiple connections open and terminate them after some amount of failed send events/ time
   - log how many people are currently connected
   - redirect every controller and viewer page to a custom instance url
   - only if the instance matches connections should be re-attached
-  - create a very simple controller page that allows to select the current effect and shows the options for the current effect
-  - allow running multiple analyzers at the same time
-    - analyzer should define its preferred buffer size and push its own updates
-    - the real time requirement should be dependent on the buffer size
-  - allow parameterization of the color and position moving speed for each char
-  - fix the bug with the scroll
-  - limit the amount of messages sent by the backend to be max 60fps
-  - add a custom orbiter that keeps more visible
-  - make the frontend linter happy
-  - remove unnecessary stuff in rust and make the linter happy
-  - allow multiple connections to both the controllers and the viewers
-  - select the current parameterizer via the controller page

-done
+- implement a pride mode
+- rename subscribe/unsubscribe to connect/disconnect
 - add parameterizer options as well
   - for ttf: exponential, linear, eased, or no fadeout
 - pass the cli config object to the server instance so that it can use the cli arguments